SAuderset/MixteCoDB/README.md

 * SOURCE = cite key of the source(s) of the data

-# cognates
+## mixtecan_cognate_database
 contains all the primary language data coded for cognacy:
 * ID = a unique, arbitrary identifier for each entry (digits)
 * MEANING	= gloss/meaning of the entry
-* COGIDS_BROAD = unique identifier for cognate sets; each morpheme is assigned its own identifier, separated by a space (digits)
+* COGIDS = unique identifier for cognate sets; each morpheme is assigned its own identifier, separated by a space (digits)
 * DOCULECT = identifier for variety of the entry (see also: metadata)
 * TOKENS = entry in standardized IPA representation, tokenized
 * SOURCE_ORIGINAL = entry exactly as provided in the source